tts-tcq-2024/build-safety-net-in-cpp-AnkitRawat1710/Test_Specification_Document.md

 ### **Conclusion**
 The test cases outlined in this document will ensure that the Soundex algorithm adheres to its specification and handles a wide range of input types, including common and edge cases.
-By maintaining these tests, the code will remain maintainable and extensible as future features are added.